walkerlab-uic/walkerlab-uic.github.io/publication.md

 T Casey, **JF Walker**, K Bhide, J Thimmapuram and J Schoonmaker.
 [Global transcriptome difference in myokine and inflammatory genes in muscle of mature steer progeny is related to maternal lactation diet and muscle composition](https://www.physiology.org/doi/full/10.1152/physiolgenomics.00060.2018) (2018).
 Physiological Genomics.

-S Tittes, **JF Walker**, L Torres-Martinez and N Emery.
-[Grow where you thrive or where only you can survive?
-A Bayesian analysis of tolerance curve evolution in a clade with diverse habitat affinities](https://www.journals.uchicago.edu/doi/abs/10.1086/701827) (2019).
-American Naturalist.

 **JF Walker**, RK Jansen, MJ Zanis and NC Emery (2015).
 [Sources of inversion variation in the small single copy (SSC) region of chloroplast genomes](https://bsapubs.onlinelibrary.wiley.com/doi/full/10.3732/ajb.1500299).
 American Journal of Botany, 102:11.